Photos by Ben Hill Photography

-The “H” plan allows most rooms to have at least two outside walls with views to the surrounding garden.
+The home’s “H” plan allows most rooms to have at least two outside walls with views to the surrounding garden.
 Many rooms were placed in similar locations as the original house, which creates a surprising feeling of familiarity.
-The back yard wings become single story to minimize the need for branch pruning.
-Brick from the original house was recycled as garden paving material.
-Quality, economy, and longevity weighed equally in every design & specification decision to ensure all aspects of the project held true to design intent while keeping the budget down and ensuring long-term efficiency & minimal maintenance.
+The single-story backyard wings minimize the need for branch pruning.

 Inside, the home feels warm and comfortable, restrained and humble, yet well-crafted.
 An ambiance of serenity confirms everything is in its place.
 Beautiful quarter sawn white oak floors, extensive painted wood paneling and large windows convey a sense of spaciousness with expansive views.

 While the home’s cost-per-square-foot is about two-thirds the cost of comparable homes in the area, its list of notable features is impressive.
 Special highlights include a large garage with workshop for hobbies, a barn door from the garage to the backyard, and an exercise room.